MIDA-Lab/MIDA-Lab.github.io/index.md

 # MIDA-Lab

 Greetings from MIDA Lab!
-We are a research lab at the University of Idaho focusing on AI/ML research and education.
-Members of the lab are doing amazing and high-impact research and transforming the world by developing groundbreaking AI/ML methodologies that will enable future dependable, trustworthy, ethical, and efficient machine intelligence.
-Join us to shape the future of AI.
+We are a research lab at the University of Idaho focusing on high-impact AI/ML research and education.
+Members of the lab are doing amazing research and transforming the world by developing groundbreaking AI/ML methodologies that enable future dependable, trustworthy, ethical, and efficient machine intelligence. **Join us to shape the future of AI.**

 {% include section.html %}